eldoy/waveorb-site/app/markdown/doc/command-line.md

 The `waveorb generate` command will generate actions and pages for a model.
 Let's say you want to create templates and actions for a model called `project`, then you run `waveorb generate model project`, and all the necessary files will be created for you automatically for that model.

 ### Translate
-The `waveorb translate` command lets your translate YAML files using the Google Translate API from the command line.
+The `waveorb translate` command lets you translate YAML files using the Google Translate API from the command line.

 Add your [Google Translate API credentials](https://cloud.google.com/translate/docs) to `$HOME/.google/credentials.json` for example.